 They are intrinsically narrow spectrum agents and are restricted to a single bacterial species.
 Widely distributed in locations populated by bacterial hosts, such as soil or the intestines of animals, one of the most dense natural source for phages and other viruses is sea water; up to 70% of marine bacteria may be infected by phages.

-Phage therapy development and interest began almost a century ago.
-Félix d'Hérelle pioneered work on phages, the ‘devours of bacteria’ and in 1917 he finally concluded that the bacteriophage is a submicroscopic virus, parasitic on susceptible bacteria, with transmissible lysis of bacteria.
+Phage therapy development and interest began over a century ago.
+Félix d'Hérelle pioneered work on phages, the 'devours of bacteria' and in 1917 he finally concluded that the bacteriophage is a submicroscopic virus, parasitic on susceptible bacteria, with transmissible lysis of bacteria.
 He was among the first scientists to successfully treat bacterial infections with phages.
-Felix d’Hurelle:The bacteriophage and its behaviour.1914 Baltimore.
+Felix d'Hurelle:The bacteriophage and its behaviour.1914 Baltimore.
 Williams & Wilkins Co.

 Before the discovery of penicillin in 1928, phage therapy was tried extensively in the West in the 1920s and 1930s.
 Despite the desperate clinical battle against infections in the pre-antibiotic era, phage therapy was largely undeveloped by the time penicillin was made widely available in the 1940s.
 The easy to use and highly effective broad spectrum penicillin antibiotic became known as the 'miracle drug' - saving millions of lives and interest in phage treatment waned.

 However, phage therapy continued being developed and used for over 90 years as an alternative to antibiotics and a treatment of choice in the former Soviet Union and Central Europe, as well as in France.
 The increasing global threat posed by antimicrobial resistance (AMR) is now propelling renewed interest in bacteriophages.